 “Daddy is in the sky,” answered twin brother Casey.

 “No,” said Casey, “the sky is everywhere.”

-What I have tried to portray in Because the Sky is Everywhere is the universal longing for reassurance that children feel when someone close to them dies like death of a sibling, death of a pet.
-While they may not have lasting memories, they still find comfort knowing that love can be felt in innumerable ways.
+What Nancy Sharp portrays in Because the Sky is Everywhere is the universal longing for reassurance that children feel when someone close to them dies — be it the death of a parent, death of a grandparent, death of a sibling, or loss of a pet.
+While young children may not have lasting memories, they still find comfort knowing that love can be felt in innumerable ways.
 Love is in the family photographs, in the stories told around the dinner table, in the shared activities, rituals, jokes, and in the arms of the family, friends, people, and pets who are still with them.
 When the physical world feels too painful to hold, they can learn to visualize a protective place or being just like Liam.

 According to research compiled by the National Alliance for Grieving Children, New York Life Foundation, Judi’s House, Comfort Zone, and Childhood Grief Awareness Day:

 - 1 in 7 Americans lose a parent or sibling before the age of 20 (30,000 in the Metro Denver area and 60,000 throughout Colorado).

 - 46 percent of children struggle with disbelief after a loved one dies.

 - Nearly 70 percent of Americans growing up after death of a parent still think about their parent frequently.